 About the Author

-Elvira Frencillo, CPA, Manager
+Elvira Frencillo, CPA, Senior Manager

 Elvira Frencillo is a Tax Manager at KROST.
 She has 25 years of Accounting, Financial, and Taxation experience in both public and private industries.
 She has been in public accounting for over 11 years.
 Her areas of focus include tax planning, tax compliance, and financial reporting for individuals and their closely-held businesses, partnerships, corporations, and trusts. » Full Bio